-We sell and restore Art Deco Lighting for discerning customers looking for high quality and beautifully unique products for their home or commercial premises.
+We sell and restore original Art Deco Lighting, as well as featuring Art Deco Design as an inspiration for some of our own Fritz Fryer designs.
 You can find out about the history and origins of Art Deco here, along with style ideas and influential designers.

 The term Art Deco or Arts Décoratifs as it was actually described at the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes in Paris actually first appeared in print around 1858 in a French magazine called the Bulletin de la Société française de photographie (link).

 The fuller term objets d'art décoratifs subsequently appeared in the September 18th 1868 editions of Le Figaro newspaper with respect to objects for stage scenery created for the Théâtre de l'Opéra (link).